 Trees with hinged branches generally arrive in two or three large pieces that the owner must join together.
 When assembling a hinged tree, begin at the bottom and fluff the branches and limbs as you move upward.
 Most owners find this job to be quick and painless.

 How much do fake trees cost?
 In truth, you could spend anywhere from $15 to $600 (or more) on an artificial Christmas tree.
-The recommended products in our matrix, above, cater to average consumers who want a quality tree but don’t want to shell out an entire paycheck for the privilege.
+The recommended products in our product list, above, cater to average consumers who want a quality tree but don’t want to shell out an entire paycheck for the privilege.

 We don’t advocate for dirt-cheap, poorly made Christmas trees for several reasons.
 First of all, we want the best for our consumers, and a low-quality product is simply out of the question.

 Also important is the fact that, although the ideal artificial tree lasts a decade, families often try to stretch that time frame much longer.
 For that reason, you want a tree that’s well-engineered and durable.
-We’re proud of the products in our product matrix, all of which have received numerous enthusiastic endorsements from owners.
+We’re proud of the products in our product list, all of which have received numerous enthusiastic endorsements from owners.

 Your tree is only as stable as the stand in which it rests.
 The market boasts artificial trees with both plastic and metal stands.
 Unless you’re buying a smaller tree that stands less than six feet tall, we recommend a tree with a metal stand.

 Opt for a tree that’s flame retardant or fire-resistant.
 Trees with a UL tag have passed safety standards established by Underwriters Laboratories, a global safety organization.
 Realize, however, that even the most “fire-proof” fake tree could catch fire under bad electrical conditions.